📦 Improve Warehouse Productivity

 Objective: return to the closest location as the best candidate

-This function will be used to create your picking route from a set of orders to prepare.
+This function will be used to generate your picking route from a set of orders to be prepared.

 • Input: a list of (x, y) locations based on items to be picked for this route